 Most pallet flow systems store pallets from two deep to ten deep.
 In longer pallet flow lanes, braking mechanisms must be added to retard the speed of pallets gravitating down the lane.
 This can sometimes be problematic if loads are highly variable in weight since the braking mechanisms use friction to retard speed, and variable-weight pallets will respond differently to the same amount of friction.

 There are two basic types of pallet racks

 - Roll formed rack is cold rolled sheets of steel that are bent into a specific shape.
-They are highly efficient in their weight:strength ratio, and can therefore be highly cost competitive.
-Since rolled form rack is less abuse resistant than structural rack, provisions must be made to protect the uprights in applications in which fork lift contact with the racks is likely.
+They are highly efficient in their weight-strength ratio and can therefore be highly cost competitive.
+Since rolled form rack is less abuse-resistant than the structural rack, provisions must be made to protect the uprights in applications in which forklift contact with the racks is likely.

 Contact us for more information on how Abel Womack can help you with your pallet storage equipment and material handling systems.